psevestre/openid-fapi/Financial_API_Grant_Management.md

 # Introduction {#Introduction}

 OAuth authorization servers issue access and refresh tokens based on privileges granted by a resource owner to a particular client in the course of an authorization process or based on pre-configured policies.
-The concept representing these privileges and their assignment to a particular client is sometimes referred to a the "underlying grant".
+The concept representing these privileges and their assignment to a particular client is sometimes referred to as "underlying grant".

 Although this concept is fundamental to OAuth, there is no explicit representation of the grant in the OAuth protocol.
 This leads to the situation that clients cannot explicitly manage grants, e.g. query the status or revoke a grant that is no longer needed.
 The status is implicitly communicated if an access token refresh succeeds or fails or if an API call using an access token fails with HTTP status codes 401 (token is invalid) or 403 (token lacks privileges).